Updated post: 2022-06-16

 You then look at the unemployment rate in New Hampshire, which now stands at 3%, and you find a major disconnect.
 There are not enough employable people in our state to fill all the vacancies that currently exist.

-We also work with individual employers to assist them in staff development trainings to intentionally prepare current employees for promotion and career ladder advancement.
+We also work with individual employers to assist them in staff development training to intentionally prepare current employees for promotion and career ladder advancement.
 Both of these approaches help address the current workforce situation.

-Creativity, flexibility, visibility, and resolve are key in meeting our mission to “…improve the quality and labor market relevance of workforce investment, education, and economic development.”
+Creativity, flexibility, visibility, and resolve are key to meeting our mission to “…improve the quality and labor market relevance of workforce investment, education, and economic development.”

 For more information you can send an email to Kathy J. Taylor, our Director of Workforce Development and Community Education (email@example.com), or visit our special section at www.nhti.edu/workforce-development.